mdmitry01/WinRes/README.md

 2. If the app is running, but there are no windows of the app, open a new app window
 3. If there are windows of the app, then switch to the app
 4. If a window of the app is in the focus, switch to the next app window

+### 2. Adds keyboard shortcuts to move and resize windows

+Assign keyboard shortcuts to:

+1. Zoom the active window
+2. Minimize the active window
+3. Move the active window to the left side of the screen
+4. Move the active window to the right side of the screen

+**Warning**: the window resizing feature is experimental, which means it may not work in some cases.
+It also means that the feature may be removed in a future release.

 ## Screenshots